FridayBlockchain/miden-benchmarking-examples/playground/src/markdown/Explainer.md

 ![](https://github.com/gubloon/examples/assets/7201911/da4cbff7-aa43-44fa-b8ad-158debf77e58)
 *On mobile, the option appears on top of the code editor, next to the "prove" option.*

-Here you can verify that the given `operand_stack` and `code` produce indeed the given `stack_output` and `overflow_addrs`.
+Here you can verify that the given `operand_stack` and `code` produce indeed the given `stack_output`.
 Verify will verify a previously generated proof of execution for a given program.
 For the verification the proof is needed.